jonas-df/gpt_voice/README.md

   initialise the model and how many of your previous questions you want to resend to the model.
   It currently sends the last 5 questions and answers to the model for context.
-- **Upload to Elven Labs**: Uploads the text reply to Elven labs and converts the text to speech using their models.
+- **Upload to TTS Service**: Uploads the text reply to Microsofts Edge service or to Elven Labs and converts the text to speech using their models.
   Plays the audio file back to the user.

 ## Running the application